-The students were selected through last year's Latin America-themed YES Entrepreneurship in Action business challenge, sponsored by Latin America CAPE, Massey University, New Zealand Trade & Enterprise, and Genesis Energy.
+The students were selected through 2018's Latin America-themed YES Entrepreneurship in Action business challenge, sponsored by Latin America CAPE, Massey University, New Zealand Trade & Enterprise, and Genesis Energy.
 They represent the second group to travel to Brazil with Latin America CAPE's Young Entrepreneurship Mobility Programme.
-2018 business challenge winners have also travelled to Chile and Colombia with Latin America CAPE as part of a wider engagement wtih YES to expand their entrepreneurial skills.
+2018 YES business challenge winners have also travelled to Chile and Colombia with Latin America CAPE as part of a wider engagement wtih YES to expand their entrepreneurial skills.

 “I love meeting new people so meeting friends who live a completely different life to me was an amazing experience.
 They made the trip to Brazil so much more fun, and I learnt more because I was able to ask them anything, anytime.”

 To hear about students’ experiences in their own words, check out their reflections below:

 Watch Tamara’s story here.